How to File Chapter 7 With No Money

 • $15 trustee surcharge.
 It’s the government, right?

 Those whose household income is less than 150% of the federal poverty level qualify to have fees waived.
 To become eligible for the fee waiver, you must file Form 103B – Application to Have the Chapter 7 Filing Fee Waived – and it’s wise to include it when you file bankruptcy.
-This form requires you to certify your income, and that you cannot even afford to make installment payments.
+This form requires you to certify your income, and that you cannot afford to make installment payments on the fees.
 Filing the form along with your bankruptcy filing takes care of everything at once.

 The biggest expense in filing comes if you use an attorney.
 The debate about using an attorney is a strong one, and while most people involved with bankruptcy – the courts, trustees, attorneys themselves – believe it is wise to have one, you could consider filing on your own, otherwise called pro se.

-One important factor when pondering an attorney: The first visit to a bankruptcy lawyers typically is free.
-That is the consultation, when you discuss your situation with the attorney, who offers advice and explanation in how he can help.
+One important factor when pondering an attorney: The first visit to a bankruptcy lawyer typically is free.
+That is the consultation when you discuss your situation with the attorney, who offers advice and explanation on how he or she can help.
 At the least, it’s wise to go through this free consultation to see where you stand.
 A reputable attorney with integrity may even explain honestly to you that your case is simple enough to file on your own.

 In addition, legal help is available to those in need, though the availability varies by location.
 Some bankruptcy courts have free clinics to help people file on their own.
 Legal aid groups and pro bono attorneys will work for free.
 Call the local Legal Aid Society in your area, the state bar or check the web site for the local bankruptcy court to find information.